-So we’re on this series called the secret sauce, the secret sauce of the Christian life called prayer and fasting.
-So if you got your worship guide, you pull out some sermon notes, they’re located in there.
-Also, you get your Bibles out, get your YouVersion Bible app open.
-You can get some sermon notes out of there if you’d like, but every time we open the Bible, we’re expecting God to speak to us.
-He’s speaking live to us.
+So we’re on this series called the Secret Sauce.
+It’s all about the secret sauce of Christian life, prayer and fasting.
+So if you have your worship guide, pull out your sermon notes.
+They’re located in there.
+Also, you can get your Bibles out, or get your YouVersion Bible app open.
+You can get some sermon notes on of there if you’d like.
+Every time we open the Bible, we’re expecting God to speak to us.
+He’s speaking life to us.
 His word is life to those who find it and health to all their flesh.
 So every time we say, let’s get out our Bibles, we get excited.
-So if you’ve got them today, let’s open them up to Matthew chapter six come on, somebody.
-Matthew, chapter six secret sauce, prayer, and fasting.
-If you’re there, almost start reading in verse five are you ready this morning?
-I’ll wait for the others to get help Mt.
+So if you’ve got them today, let’s open them up to Matthew chapter 6!
+Come on somebody.
+Matthew chapter 6 of the Secret Sauce, Prayer and Fasting.
+If you’re there, start reading in verse 5.
+Are you ready this morning?
+I’ll wait for the others to get there, Mt.
 Carmel Church.

 Today we’re going to talk about a couple of things, so I’m just going to touch on fasting briefly and then we’re going to talk about prayer mostly.
 I’m going to give you a couple of basic principles in building prayer over the next few weeks.
 We’re going to break down the basics of prayer.
 If you’ve ever been intimidated by prayer, I encourage you to come.
-If you know someone who has trouble praying, tell him to come to invite them because we’re going to break down all the fundamentals in prayer and to help you walk that out.
+If you know someone who has trouble praying, tell him to come.
+Invite them to church because we’re going to break down all the fundamentals in prayer and to help you walk that out.
 You can also get some help.
-We’re having a short term group meeting on Monday nights coming up this month that a Sudanese Megan’s is going to be helping and teaching and prayer, so you can be a part of that as well Mt.
+We’re having a short term group meeting on Monday nights coming up this month that Sue Dismang is going to be helping and teaching about prayer, so you can be a part of that as well Mt.
 Carmel Church.
 But let’s look at fasting first.
-Last week we introduced the subject just abstaining from food for a spiritual purpose.
+Last week we introduced the subject of just abstaining from food for a spiritual purpose.

-A friend of mine sent this quote to me, fasting is denying yourself something temporal and ordinary to experience the one who is eternally extraordinary fasting as something we do and get more on the day five of our prayer and fasting time and whatever you’re doing, whatever extent you’re praying and fasting, that’s between you and God and I’m just encouraged you keep leaning into him that it’s giving up something ordinary temporal to pursue something extraordinary, to pursue something spiritual.
+A friend of mine sent this quote to me, “Fasting is denying yourself something temporal and ordinary to experience the one who is eternally extraordinary.”
+Fasting as something we do and get more on the day five of our prayer and fasting time and whatever you’re doing, whatever extent you’re praying and fasting, that’s between you and God.
+I’m just encouraging you to keep leaning into him.
+It’s giving up something ordinary and temporal to pursue something extraordinary, to pursue something spiritual.
 So it’s not just I’m doing without.
-I’m adding too.
-Again, we talked about that a little bit last week, but on our website Mt.
+I’m adding to it.
+Again, we talked about that a little bit last week, but on our website, Mt.
 Carmel Church, I want to give you a tip, a tool that we’ve made available.
-Jensen Franklin wrote a 21 day fasting devotional and we put the link of that on our website.
+Jentezen Franklin wrote a 21 day fasting devotional and we put the link of that on our website.
 You can find it there.
 But here’s one thing he said on that.

 Fasting is not for the strong.
 Fasting is for the week.
 Fasting is for the ordinary people who realize that they desperately need God in their life.
 That’s who fasting is for.
 I encourage you to begin this journey.
 If you’ve never fasted before or if you’re a veteran faster or you fast, and many times I’m excited about what God will do on this journey.
 If you step up and say, here are the keywords.
 God, I want you and I’m coming after you in prayer and fasting.
 I’m not leaving sugar behind.